 Nokorimono ni wa fuku ga aru

-- Literally: Luck exists in leftovers. / There's a fortune for leftovers;
+- Literally: Fortune exists in leftovers. / There is a fortune for leftovers;

-- Meaning: You're saving the best for last.
-Just because it's backwards doesn't mean it's bad.
-It is often used to comfort people and help them to strive;
+- Meaning: Saving the best for last.
+Just because it is behind does not mean it is bad.
+It is often used to comfort people and help them strive;

 虎穴に入らずんば 虎子 を 得ず